BA in Philosophy

 In order to graduate, all philosophy majors must complete two 400-level seminars in philosophy.
 Seminar major figures and topics rotate among faculty in the Department.

 In the last year a senior thesis (PHI 410) is optional.
 The successful completion of PHI 400 is a prerequisite for taking PHI 410.
 This thesis consists of a major paper (minimum length: 50 pages) on a topic selected by the student and directed by one member of the Department.
 The student will meet with the mentor on a regular basis during the semester of the senior thesis.
 Upon completion of the paper, an oral examination will be conducted by the full Department.

-Honors status in the major is granted if the student's GPA in philosophy is at least 3.33 or higher upon completion of all requirements for the major.
+Graduating with Distinction in the major is granted if the student's GPA in philosophy is at least 3.33 or higher upon completion of all requirements for the major.

 Students enrolled in the HONORS Program and who are also philosophy majors may substitute their Honors senior thesis course for the Philosophy Senior Thesis (PHI 410), if the thesis is mentored by a philosophy faculty member and if the thesis is on a philosophical topic.

 Every major intending to pursue graduate study and teach in philosophy will be expected to take German or French through the intermediate level.
 German is preferred to French, although ideally both sets of courses should be taken.